| Home |

 Miss Connie

-Francis's symbolic signature songs at Stonewall:
+Francis's symbolic signature songs at The STONEWALL:

 * "Where The Boys Are" (from Connie's #1 movie) (1960,